Bundism

-Bundism (בונדיזם) is a Jewish socialist movement that emerged in Europe in the late 19th century that aimed to promote working class politics, secularism, and foster Jewish political and cultural autonomy.
-As a part of that autonomism, it also sought to advocate Yiddishism—the promotion and vitalisation of the Yiddish language and Yiddish culture—and Doikayt (Yiddish, 'hereness'), the concept that Jews have a right to live and organise where they already reside.
+Bundism (בונדיזם) is a Jewish socialist movement that emerged in Europe in the late 19th century that aimed to promote working-class politics and secularism and to foster Jewish political and cultural autonomy.
+As a part of the wider movement for Jewish Autonomism, it also sought to advocate Yiddishism—the promotion and vitalisation of the Yiddish language and Yiddish culture—and doikayt (Yiddish for 'hereness'): the concept that Jews have a right to live and organise where they already reside.

-The first organizational manifestation was the General Jewish Labour Bund in Lithuania, Poland, and Russia, (Note: (אַלגעמײנער ייִדישער אַרבעטער־בונד אין ליטע, פּױלן און רוסלאַנד)) founded in the Russian Empire in 1897.
+The first organizational manifestation was the General Jewish Labour Bund in Lithuania, Poland, and Russia, (Note: אַלגעמײנער ייִדישער אַרבעטער־בונד אין ליטע, פּױלן און רוסלאַנד) founded in the Russian Empire in 1897.
 Even with the dissolution of the first Bund in the 1920s, other Bundist organisations had already been established and continued to exist.
 Largest among them was the General Jewish Labour Bund in Poland in interwar Poland, which became a major political force within Polish-Jewish communities.

-Whilst it had enjoyed much popularity among Jews in eastern Europe, the Bundist movement was heavily damaged by the Second World War and by Nazism more specifically—many Bundists were murdered during the Holocaust.
+It had enjoyed much popularity among Eastern European Jewry; however, the Bundist movement was heavily damaged by the Second World War and by Nazism; more specifically, many Bundists were murdered during the Holocaust.
 Many Bundists were active in the struggle against Nazism.

-After the war, the International Jewish Labor Bund, more properly the "World Coordinating Council of the Jewish Labor Bund", was founded in New York, with affiliated groups in Argentina, Australia, Canada, France, Israel, Mexico, the United Kingdom, the United States, and other countries.
-Despite a decline through the late 20th century, the Bundist movement and its ideology has been undergoing a revival in the late 2010s and early 2020s.
+After the war, the International Jewish Labor Bund, more properly the "World Coordinating Council of the Jewish Labor Bund," was founded in New York, with affiliated groups in Argentina, Australia, Canada, France, Israel, Mexico, South Africa, the United Kingdom, the United States, and other countries.
+Despite a decline through the late 20th century, the Bundist movement and its ideology have been undergoing a revival among some Jewish subpopulations in the late 2010s and early 2020s, according to Andrew Silverstein for The Forward.

 Background

-During the mid-to-late 19th century eastern Europe, Jewish politics was shifting away from the oligarchic politics of the kehilla, and religious conflict towards secular mass politics.
-Additionally, Jewish political thought expanded to include more general issues beyond Jewish issues alone, being joined by concerns of broader issues such as class issues and economics, as well as political rights and civil rights.
+During the mid-to-late 19th century, Eastern European Jewish politics was shifting away from the oligarchic politics of the kehilla and towards secular mass politics.
+Additionally, Jewish political thought expanded to include more general issues beyond Jewish issues alone, being joined by concerns of broader issues such as class issues and economics, as well as civil and political rights.
 This shift was joined by an increased assertiveness from Jewish politics.

 One result of these political developments was the formation of the Bundist movement, which began the establishment the General Jewish Labour Bund in Lithuania, Poland and Russia in 1897 within the Russian Empire.

 Ideology

 Marxism

 Executive Committee of the Warsaw Garment Workers' Union, 1917.
 Displayed in the back are portraits of Vladimir Medem and Karl Marx.

 While the Jewish Labour Bund was a trade union as well as a political party, its initial purpose was the organisation of the Jewish proletariat in Belarus, Russia, Poland and Lithuania.
-It was criticised however by individuals like Julius Martov and Vladimir Lenin for "Economism"; a claim rejected by Bundist leaders like Arkadi Kremer and Vladimir Medem.
+It was criticised by individuals like Julius Martov and Vladimir Lenin for "Economism"—a claim rejected by Bundist leaders like Arkadi Kremer and Vladimir Medem.
 Many modern iterations of the Bund have divested from explicit Marxism but retain a public stance of advocating for socialism and/or social justice.